 Militaries and Health Crises: Militarising Global Health?

-By Adam Kamradt-Scott
+Written by Adam Kamradt-Scott

 The 2014 West African Ebola outbreak was a devastating event that killed over 11,300 people.
 It decimated entire communities, leaving the worst-affected countries – Guinea, Liberia and Sierra Leone – struggling to rebuild economies and restore public services.
 The outbreak was also significant for another reason.
 It was the first time foreign militaries were deployed en masse to deal with an infectious disease outbreak.